Mary Berry Sweet Potato Soup Recipe

 How To Make Mary Berry Sweet Potato Soup

-1. Sauté the aromatics: Melt the butter in a large deep saucepan over medium heat.
-Add the chopped onions, garlic, and ginger.
-Cook gently for about 10 minutes until the onions are soft but not browned.
+1. Sauté the aromatics: Melt the butter or heat the oil in a large, deep saucepan over medium heat.
+Add the onions, garlic, and ginger.
+Cook gently for 10 minutes.Tip: Keep the heat low; you want the onions to be soft and translucent, not browned or crispy.

 4. Blend until smooth: Remove the pan from the heat.
-Use an immersion blender (hand blender) to blitz the soup until it is completely smooth.
-If using a standard blender, let the soup cool slightly before blending.
+Use an immersion blender to blitz the soup directly in the pot until it’s completely silky.Safety Note: If using a stand blender, fill it only halfway and hold the lid down with a towel to prevent steam pressure from blowing the top off!

-5. Finish and serve: Stir in the milk or crème fraîche if you want a creamier texture.
-Season with salt and black pepper to taste.
-Reheat gently if needed before serving.
+5. Finish and serve: Stir in the milk or crème fraîche if using.
+Taste it—sweet potatoes can take a surprising amount of salt and pepper.
+Reheat gently and serve.

 Recipe Tips